Spectrum Analysis

 Energy Calibration

 The calibration is a linear fit between two energy values.
 The energy values have to be typed in, the corresponding channels can be taken from the display ('z' or right mouse btn for channel or 3 point centroid).
-It is important to do all markings without leaving the display mode.
+It is important to do the two markings without leaving the display mode.
 The energies and positions have to be in increasing order.
 Each spectrum may have its own calibration.
-First select the spectrum (ds) then calibrate.

 cal [CR] resets calibration to channel numbers,